 And it’s not just the Sugar Bowl.
 In 2003, bowl officials at the Music City Bowl spent $7,203 on an office miniature golf tournament.
 In 2012, an internal investigation into the Fiesta Bowl found expense reports filed for strip-club visits and extravagant birthday parties, which resulted in the dismissal of the chief executive and a nine count criminal indictment.

 These facts eventually caused a bit of an uproar.
 So Derrick Fox, the CEO of the Alamo Bowl, appeared with ACC commissioner John Swofford in front of a House Energy and Commerce subcommittee in May of 2009.
-Fox was there on behalf of the BCS to let everyone know that the bowls were upstanding, charitable organizations.
-Records from the time of his testimony show that the approximate total payout to charities from bowl games was a combined $3.3 million.
+Records from the time of this testimony show that the approximate total payout to charities from bowl games was a combined $3.3 million.
 The tax-exempt bowls produced $186 million in revenue that year.
 Those bowls also ended their fiscal years with $141 million in net assets and $80 million in cash reserves.
 It’s worth noting that more than half of the $3.3 million given to charity came from two bowls, the Orange Bowl and the Chick-fil-A Bowl.

 All of this is legal.
 We could be outraged at this, or we could take advantage of the system.
 That’s why I’m starting the ITB Bowl.
 The game will be held at Broughton’s football stadium.
 ITB Moms, who are great at spending other people’s money, will run the committees.
 We’ll need a committee for player and fan gift bags, a committee for halftime entertainment, and a committee for the parade through Cameron Village.
 The parade will be led by the Broughton band, which has had plenty of practice in the Rose Bowl parade.
 Entry to the game will require a limited edition Caps pass that costs $10,000.
 We’ll obviously need to name Broughton’s football field after Jeremy Shelley before we hold the ITB Bowl.